 Anovulation is often apparent based on the menstrual history.

-Measuring morning body temperature daily can help determine whether and when ovulation is occurring.
+Measuring morning body temperature daily Symptothermal method Although the ovum can be fertilized for only about 12 hours after ovulation, sperm can fertilize an ovum for up to 5 days after intercourse; as a result, intercourse almost 5 days before ovulation... read more can help determine whether and when ovulation is occurring.
 However, this method is often inaccurate.

 More accurate methods include

-Pelvic ultrasonography, which is used to monitor ovarian follicle diameter and rupture (and should also begin in the late follicular phase)
+Pelvic ultrasonography, which is used to monitor increases in ovarian follicle diameter and collapse of the follicle (monitoring should begin in the late follicular phase)

 Measurement of serum progesterone and urinary pregnanediol glucuronide (a urinary metabolite of progesterone)

-Intermittent or absent ovulation should prompt evaluation for disorders of the pituitary, hypothalamus, or ovaries (eg, PCOS).
+Intermittent or absent ovulation should prompt evaluation for disorders of the pituitary, hypothalamus, or ovaries (especially PCOS).

 Ovulation can usually be induced with drugs.